greg-js/arch-wiki-md-repo/wiki/_content/english/SPF.md

 ## Sender Rewrite Scheme (SRS)

-To prevent SPF checks from failing when delivering when forwarding mails, SRS can rewrite the ENVELOPE-FROM field to an own domain, thus passing the SPF test at the recipient server.
+To prevent future SPF checks from failing when forwarding mails, SRS provides a scheme to rewrite the ENVELOPE-FROM field to your own domain, thus passing the SPF test at the recipient server.
+To prevent creating open relays and still catch and backwrite bounces, this often contains a hash of the original adress combined with a secret only known to the server, providing validability of bounce email.
 For [postfix](https://www.archlinux.org/packages/?name=postfix) install [postsrsd](https://aur.archlinux.org/packages/postsrsd/) and adjust the settings:

  `/etc/postsrsd/postsrsd`
 ```